MatmaRex/patchdemo/README.md

 **Can Patch demo wikis be named?**

 Wikis can not been named *within* Patch demo.
-Patch demo wikis currently inherit the name of the patch on which they are built.
+Wikis are listed within Patch demo by the creator and the list of patches (potentially multiple) used to create it.
+They are also assigned a random hash, which becomes part of the URL.

 **Is it possible to add extensions that are in development?**

-#TODO
+These will be considered on a case-by-case basis, but will generally be allowed as long as they don't interfere with other teams' ability to test in a production-like environment.

 **Is it possible to add patches for extension not just core?
 And skins?**

-#TODO
+Yes, patches for many extensions and skins are supported (mostly those included in MediaWiki releases, or enabled on all Wikimedia wikis), as well as Parsoid.
+Check out the list under "Choose extensions to enable" in the interface.

+**What happens to a Patch demo wiki when the underlying patch is updated?**

+Nothing.
+Once created, the wikis are never updated.
+New versions of the selected patches are not applied, and neither are patches merged into master.
+If you want to test a newer version of the patch, create a new wiki with it.